z784324922/sls/intl.en-US/User Guide/Data Collection/Collection acceleration/Enable Global Acceleration.md

 ## Enable HTTP acceleration {#section_sst_dsz_q2b .section}

-1. Log on to the 6.
+1. Log on to the [Dynamic Route for CDN Console](https://dcdn.console.aliyun.com/).
 Click **Domain Names** in the left-side navigation pane to enter the Domain Names page.
 2. Click **Add Domain Name** in the upper left corner to enter the Add Domain Name page.
 3. Enter the DCDN Domain and other information, and click **Next**.